barumau/pandunia/eng/K-kurse.md

 ### Answers to the Exercises

-1. mi su xefe festa a vil.
+1. mi su shef festa a vil.
-2. mi have du vaf a pas.
+2. mi have du gau a pas.
 3. tu yam supa a zai.
 4. da safi kamre a preden.
 5. mau yam milke a posden.